rambasnet/CPP-Fundamentals/README.md

 ## System Requirements

 - Linux/MacOS/WSL on Windows
-- Jupyter Notebook - learning evinornment
+- Jupyter Notebook - learning environment
 - xeus-cling kernel - to run C++ code in Jupyter notebook
 - git client - to use version control
-- G++ compiler - to compile and run sample codes, solve exercises and labs
+- g++ compiler - to compile and run sample codes, solve exercises and labs
-- VS Code - Editor to write C++ programs
+- VS Code or any Code Editor to write C++ programs

 ### Note: xeus-cling doesn't support Windows